Baris (ship): Features

 Herodotus reported that barides were built from acacia wood.
 Boards about 1 m long were sawn from the hard wood and the ship's hull was built from them by putting the boards together in a staggered manner.
 Cross braces stiffened the hull and the joints were sealed with papyrus.
 Herodotus emphasized that barides only had one rudder, as Greek ships were always equipped with two oars.
 There was an opening in the bottom of the ship through which the rudder was passed.
 They had a mast made of acacia wood with a sail made of papyrus.

 Ships could only travel up the Nile against the current when there was a strong northerly wind.
 Otherwise they would be towed against the current.
 Downriver, a kind of door made of tamarisk wood woven with reeds was used.
 It was attached to the bow of the ship with a rope and was lowered into the water so that the current pushed against the door and moved the ship.
 Attached to a second rope at the stern was a pierced stone weighing two talents (about 52 kg), which was lowered to the bottom of the river.
 Due to the braking effect, the ship always kept its bow downstream.
 This type of ship is said to have been very common, and some ships are said to have had a carrying capacity of several thousand talents (1000 talents equals approximately 26 tonnes).

 Barides were flat-bottomed boats and could be either sailed or towed; they were never equipped with oars.

 Etymology

 Some etymologists and linguists hypothesize that the French word barge, whence the English word is derived, as well as the Spanish barco and the Italian barca, may be derived from the Vulgar Latin bārica.
 Bārica comes from the Latin bāris, which comes from the Ancient Greek βᾶρις (bâris), which is the Greek form of the Coptic ⲃⲁⲁⲣⲉ (baare).
-It has traditionally been related to the Celtic *par, itself perhaps from Gaulish, from whence was derived the name of the Parisii (Gaul) (singular Parisius), the Celtic tribe which lends its name to the city of Paris; this argument, however, is etymologically dubious; with several other hypotheses being recorded, including one from Alfred Holder linking it to the Parisii to the stem *pario-, meaning "cauldron."
+It has traditionally been related to the Celtic *par, itself perhaps from Gaulish, from whence was derived the name of the Parisii (Gaul) (singular Parisius), the Celtic tribe which lends its name to the city of Paris; this argument, however, is etymologically dubious; with several other hypotheses being recorded, including one from Alfred Holder linking the Parisii to the stem *pario-, meaning "cauldron."